galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-mobile-app.md

     ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/geocoding_mobile_app-vf_tab.png){:.img.img-responsive.img-center.img-bordered}

 All that's left is to add it to the menu of the Salesforce1 app:
-1. Go to **Setup > Mobile administration**,
+1. Go to **Setup > Mobile Apps > Salesforce navigation**,
 2. Click on the link "Mobile navigation".
-3. Add the "My POS" tab to the navigation menu items
+3. Add the "My Accounts" tab to the navigation menu items
 4. Click on the "Save" button.

 ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/geocoding_mobile_app-config.png){:.img.img-responsive.img-center.img-bordered}